 Typical symptoms include:

 Severe congenital neutropenia can have serious symptoms.
-Symptoms often include bacterial infections.
-These infections can grow on the skin.
-They also can be in the digestive and respiratory systems.
+The symptoms often include bacterial infections.
+These infections can grow on the skin, and in the digestive and respiratory systems.

-Symptoms of autoimmune and idiopathic neutropenia include infections.
-They are usually not as severe as those in congenital forms.
+The symptoms of autoimmune and idiopathic neutropenia include infections.
+They’re usually not as severe as those in congenital forms.

 Your doctor can use these tests to diagnose neutropenia: